Chorzele: History

 The first mention of Chorzele comes from a document of Duke Bolesław IV of Warsaw from 1444.
 The names comes from the Old Polish word orz or horz, similarly to the name of the Orzyc river.
 It was a settlement situated on the edge of the forest.
 It was vested with town rights in 1542.
-Chorzele was a royal town of the Crown of the Kingdom of Poland, administratively located in the Masovian Voivodeship in the Greater Poland Province.
+Chorzele was a royal town of the Crown of the Kingdom of Poland, administratively located in the Przasnysz County in the Masovian Voivodeship in the Greater Poland Province.
 It had trade contacts with Russia.
 The town was devastated during the Swedish invasion of Poland (Deluge) in the 1655–1656.
 To help revive the town, in 1690 King John III Sobieski granted new privileges, including annual fairs.
 The inhabitants fought against the invading Swedes in 1708 during the Great Northern War.
 Kings Augustus III of Poland and Stanisław August Poniatowski granted new privileges in 1757 and 1776.

 In 1795 it became part of the Prussian Partition of Poland after the Third Partition of Poland.
 In 1807 it was regained by Poles and included within the short-lived Polish Duchy of Warsaw, and in 1815 it became part of Congress Poland in the Russian Partition of Poland.
 It was a governmental town of Congress Poland, administratively located in the Płock Voivodeship, and then in the Płock Governorate.
 In the 19th century the industry developed, large livestock fairs took place, and the town experienced a rapid growth of the Jewish population, which settled following the persecution and expulsion of Jews from Russia to the Russian Partition of Poland (see Pale of Settlement).
 Fights of the Polish November Uprising (1830–1831) were fought in the area.
 During the January Uprising, on February 3, 1863, Polish insurgents attacked stationed Russian troops in the town, and forced them to withdraw towards Opaleniec.
 Another clash between Polish insurgents and Russian troops occurred on March 14, 1863.
 In 1870 the municipal rights were revoked by the Russian administration as punishment for the uprising.
 In 1905 Chorzele was inhabited by 2,301 Jews, constituting 57% of the population.
 During World War I Chorzele suffered war damages that eventually limited the development of the town in the interbellum, and from November 1914 to 1918 it was under German occupation.
 In 1916 Chorzele obtained a railway connection.